 - Wear non-porous gloves and protective eye wear.

-- If the area to be cleaned is more than 10 square feet, consult American Restoration Water and Fire, LLC
+- If the area to be cleaned is more than 10 square feet, consult American Restoration Water & Fire

 - Always follow the manufacturer’s instructions when using bleach or any other cleaning product.

-If you find mold on softer, porous surfaces, or in quantities larger than 10 square feet, call the mold remediation experts at American Restoration Water and Fire, LLC.
+If you find mold on softer, porous surfaces, or in quantities larger than 10 square feet, call the mold remediation experts at American Restoration Water & Fire.

 Please be safe.
-American Restoration Water and Fire, LLC is a mold cleanup and mitigation company.
+American Restoration Water & Fire is a mold cleanup and mitigation company.
 We offer this information as a courtesy to the reader and are in no way offering any type of diagnosis or health advice.
 If you are experiencing any symptoms where you believe your health could be at risk, contact your physician immediately.
 In extreme conditions, contact 911.